Carpk/coffee_app/README.md

 ## Coffee App

 Coffee rating application, submit a brand and bean and rate it!
+Runs on Rails 4.0.4

 ### Getting Started